 - a golden front wall, the Iconostasion, between the congregants and the altar.

 - On the right-hand side of the Iconostasion you’ll always find the icons of Christ and John the Baptist.

 - On the left-hand side are always the icons of Mary and the patron saint of the church.

 - The Iconostasion always has three entrances to the altar: a center entrance which is called the Royal Door, flanked by a Deacon Door on either side.

-I really appreciated the beautifully crafted ikons and intricately painted portraits I saw in the churches … but I have to confess that, as beautiful as it was, the phrase “graven images” kept popping into my head.
+The beautifully crafted ikons and intricately painted portraits are impressive … but I have to confess that, as beautiful as it was, the phrase “graven images” kept popping into my head.
 Go figure.
-Still I was quite impressed by both the excellent craftsmanship that was used and even more by how much silver I saw.
-This was surely a testament to how much the people desired to demonstrate their love for their god in their offerings of talents and wealth.

 Walking Dubrovnik’s walls